 Every business, big or small, uses assets to generate revenues and earn profits.
 These assets go through wear and tear in the normal course of business.
 The assets essentially lose their useful life and to maintain the business as a going concern, the assets base has to replenished by investing capital on them.
 Net investment is an amount the company spends over and above the depreciation on acquiring new assets or maintaining existing assets.

 Net investment requirement varies from business to business.
-For example, a service-based business, which generates all of its business from its workforce, may not require much investment to grow because its major cost will be salaries which are operating expenditure.
+For example, a service-based business, which generates all of its business from its workforce, may not require much investment to grow because its major cost will be salaries which are Opex.
 On the other hand, a business that generates considerable business from manufacturing or using an intellectual property may have to keep investing in assets for sustainable growth.

 Net Investment Formula

 - Capital Expenditure is the gross amount spent on maintenance of existing assets and acquisition of new assets

 - Non-cash depreciation and amortization is the depreciation and amortization expenses shown on the income statement.

 Below are examples of net investment calculation

 Let’s assume a company spent $100,000 in capital expenditure in a year and has a depreciation expense of $50,000 on the income statement.

 Its net investment in this case is $50,000 ($100,000 – $50,000).

 Net investment can be understood much better by studying a real-world example of Netflix Inc., the popular video streaming service.
 Netflix’s business model involves investing in video content by creating shows and movie content of its own and buying streaming rights of other organizations’ content and selling the viewing rights to its huge 150 million subscriber base worldwide.